twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/content-of-dhamma-talks-by-ukkattha%zh.rst

 - `Postscript <{filename}postscript-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima (Sandima)

-- `Appendix <{filename}appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima
+- `Appendix (On Samādhi and Pain by Teachers) <{filename}appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima

 ------